 The sea and the landscape of Papapagyo, and just two of the Papagayo Beaches

-THE SANDOS PAPAGAYO BEACH RESORT
+SANDOS PAPAGAYO BEACH RESORT HOTEL

 The author of this review chose to stay at the Sandos Papagayo Beach Resort in Playa Blanca primarily because of its location.
-This is the last hotel on the eastern end of Playa Blanca.
-The downside of this is that it's a fair walk from the hotel to get to many of the resort facilities, though there is a free shuttle bus service which runs four times a day between the hotel and Playa Dorado.
+This is the very last hotel on the eastern end of Playa Blanca.
+The downside of this is that it's a fair walk from the hotel to get to many of the resort facilities, although there is a free shuttle bus service which runs four times a day between the hotel and Playa Dorado.
 The up side of this location however, is that the hotel is the nearest to the distinctly more attractive Papagayo beaches - the subject of this article.

 GETTING TO THE BEACHES